 I am a psychoanalyst and psychoanalytic psychotherapist practising in central Nottingham and London.

-I offer both short and long-term therapy and I use a flexible and in-depth approach that values individual differences and gives importance to the unique circumstances behind each person's distress and difficulties.
+I offer both short and long-term therapy and I use an in-depth and flexible approach that values individual differences and appreciates the unique circumstances behind each person's distress and difficulties.

-My way of working is suited for clients who are looking for help to find their bearings while going through a time of crisis and/or for clients who wish to examine their life more fully to address issues that have affected them over time.
+My way of working is suited for those who are looking for help to find their bearings while going through a time of crisis and/or for those who wish to examine their life more fully to address issues that have affected them over time.

 Training, qualifications & experience